Billy De Wolfe: Return to stage and television work

 He appeared regularly in guest roles on television, including the first two episodes of NBC's The Imogene Coca Show.
 He portrayed Mr. Jarvis on CBS's The Doris Day Show, and co-starred with Larry Storch in a short-lived TV sitcom, The Queen and I. He often appeared on talk shows and in TV commercials, doing his "Mrs. Murgatroyd" drag routine.
 Wearing a hat and a shawl (but still sporting his mustache), De Wolfe (as old maid Phoebe Murgatroyd) would claim to be an expert on romance and answered questions from the lovelorn.

 Generations of TV viewers know Billy De Wolfe only by his voice, such as the voice of the finicky but inept magician Professor Hinkle in the animated 1969 Christmas special Frosty the Snowman.
 That supporting character speaks with De Wolfe's precise but exaggerated diction: "Mess-y, mess-y, mess-y!
 Sill-y, sill-y, sill-y!
 Bus-y, bus-y, bus-y!"

 In 1967–68 (one season, 26 episodes), he co-starred with Joby Baker and Ronnie Schell in the TV sitcom Good Morning World as Roland Hutton, the fussy manager at a radio station where David Lewis and Larry Clarke (Baker and Schell) are co-hosts.

 In 1972, De Wolfe was scheduled to return to Broadway in the role of Madame Lucy in the musical revival of Irene starring Debbie Reynolds, Monte Markham, Ruth Warrick, and Patsy Kelly.
 During the early stages of rehearsals, however, DeWolfe learned that he was ill with cancer and was replaced by George S. Irving.
 Nevertheless, later that same year, De Wolfe recorded a vocal track for songs presented on the album Free to Be… You and Me, which was part of a children's entertainment project developed by actress and author Marlo Thomas.
 A related animated special was subsequently produced for television and aired on ABC on March 11, 1974, just six days after De Wolfe's death.

 Personal life and death

 De Wolfe never married, and personal aspects of his life were rarely mentioned publicly during his career.
-His "closeted" homosexuality, however, is mentioned or alluded to in various publications, including in the 2004 volume Sir John Gielgud: A Life in Letters, in a 2010 biography of actress Doris Day by author David Kaufman, and in a 1998 article by Bruce Vilanch titled "America's favorite fruit" and featured in The Advocate.

 On February 26, 1974, suffering from an advanced case of lung cancer, De Wolfe was admitted to the University of California at Los Angeles Medical Center.
-He died there a week later, on March 5, just two weeks after his 67th birthday.
+He died there a week later, on March 5, two weeks after his 67th birthday.
+He was cremated at Hollywood Memorial Park (now Hollywood Forever Cemetery).
+His urn was sent in a private plane to be buried with his family in Quincy, Massachusetts.